 April Uchitel, chief brand officer of Spring, says planning her outfit in advance means she can maximise those first vital hours.
 “I check the next day’s weather and my calendar to see who I have external meetings with.
 I then try on and steam my outfit the night before.
 This way I can pull everything on quickly and not get stuck staring indecisively into depths of the closet—or worse—ripping through potential options only to make a choice that then needs steaming, mending etc.,” she says.

-For Joyce Azria—founder of new millennial fashion brand Avec Les Filles and daughter of Max Azria—mornings are a time to reconnect with family before the chaos of the day begins.
+For Joyce Azria—founder of Avec Les Filles and daughter of Max Azria—mornings are a time to reconnect with family before the chaos of the day begins.
 “Life is all about connections,” says Azria.
-“I give myself the gift of not checking my mobile phone when I wake up for about 30 minutes to be with myself, with my family and start my day connecting to what is really important first.”
+“I give myself the gift of not checking my cell phone when I wake up for about 30 minutes, to be with myself, with my family, and start my day connecting to what is really important first.”

 “I’ve learned that the tone of your day starts from the moment you wake up,” says Beatrice Fischel-Bock, founder and CEO of Homee, a new home design app backed by Tinder CEO Sean Rad.
 “I now make it a priority to give myself time in the morning to make a cup of coffee, read the news, and get a start on email.
 By the time I get to work, I feel productive and ready for the day,” she says.